magpylib/magpylib/docs/_pages/gallery/gallery_tutorial_field_computation.md

 ## Field on a Grid

 When handed multiple observer positions, `getB` and `getH` will return the field in the shape of the input.
-In the following example, B- and H-field of a diametrally magnetized cylinder magnet are computed on a position grid in the symmetry plane, and are then displayed using Matplotlib.
+In the following example, B- and H-field of a diametrically magnetized cylinder magnet are computed on a position grid in the symmetry plane, and are then displayed using Matplotlib.

 ```{code-cell} ipython3
 import numpy as np